 - Your brand’s core values.

 - Your brand’s target market.

-By taking these into consideration, your brand will communicate in a way that’s appealing and compelling.
-It will connect with your market on an emotional level, adding more heft to everything you have to say.
+By considering these, your brand will communicate in a way that’s appealing and compelling.
+It will connect with your market emotionally, adding more heft to everything you have to say.
 It can also build fierce loyalty in consumers, making your brand even more sustainable.

 Think of a good friend.
 They understand you, are good listeners, provide you with just the advice you need, and make you laugh.
 You won’t abandon that friend.
 You’ll stick closer to them because you feel a real connection.
 Having a brand voice will help customers to view your company as a friend.
 They won’t abandon your brand for another.

 How can I create a brand voice?

 Here at The Content Reactor, we specialize in helping other marketers to create a brand voice for their company.
 The absolute best way to learn this process is by signing up for our course.
 This will give you a series of valuable video lessons, exercises, and feedback from real experts.
 Our mid-tier option also gives you access to a community that will support you as you create and implement a brand voice for yourself or a client.